 What’s even better?
 Black and white images of the most colorful place.
 What is the most colorful place?
 Las Vegas.
 Glitzy, sparkly, neon-y – Vegas is a place defined in popular culture for its bright lights and splashy images.

-That’s why seeing old black and white images from Vegas is so striking.
+That’s why seeing old black and white photos from Vegas is so striking.
 The glamor is still there – the well-dressed, beautiful people, the excitement in the air, the neon lights everywhere – and is even more apparent in black and white.

-Street Level Casino
+Old Las Vegas Photo of Street Level Casino

 It’s not the most incredible photograph, but something is remarkable here – the Eldorado Club, at the ground floor of the Apache hotel, is so approachable.
 It is right there, on the sidewalk, a walk-in haven.

-Now That’s a Ride!
+Now That’s a Ride! – Vintage Las Vegas at its Finest

 This photograph of the Flamingo hotel says it all – tons of style, blue sky and green grass and the most awesome rides.
 This was actually a postcard advertising the Flamingo hotel.